On Learning Universal Representations Across Languages: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Jing Yu for the instructive suggestions and invaluable help.
-Yue Hu is the corresponding author.
-This work is supported by the National Key Research and Development Programs under Grant No. 2017YFB0803301 and No. 2016YFB0801003, and work done at Alibaba Group.
+We would like to thank the anonymous reviewers for the helpful comments.
+We also thank Jing Yu for the instructive suggestions.
+This work is supported by the National Key R\&D Program of China under Grant No.2017YFB0803301 and No. 2018YFB1403202.